On the hierarchical Bayesian modelling of frequency response functions: Background theory

 Hierarchical models can be used to make combined inferences, whereby domains are treated as separate; but, at the same time, it is assumed that each domain is a realisation from a common latent model.
 This modelling structure involves \emph{partial pooling}, and is beneficial in that population-level distributions are informed by the full dataset, comprised of multiple domains.
 In partial pooling, certain parameters are permitted to vary between domains (i.e., \emph{varying parameters}); which are correlated by conditioning on parent variables at the population level.
 In the current work, the natural frequency would be a varying parameter.
 Other parameters can be considered \emph{shared} among members of a population (e.g., additive noise) and are learnt at the population level (these shared variables can still be sampled from parent distributions, which are also learnt at the population level).
 In contrast, a complete-pooling approach would consider all population data as having originated from a single source, while a no-pooling approach would involve fitting a single domain independently from the other domains.

-Hierarchical models with partial pooling are particularly useful for PBSHM.
+Hierarchical models with partial pooling can be applied in a variety of SHM contexts, where a system can benefit from information sharing while preserving the uniqueness of the individual data sources.
+However, these models are particularly useful for PBSHM, and link intuitively to the concept of the population \emph{form}, which encompasses both the essential nature and variabilities among the members of a homogeneous population.
 Because parameters are allowed to vary at the domain level (as opposed to complete pooling), this approach can represent benign variations within a population.
 In addition, population-level variables are informed by the full dataset, rather than data from a single domain.
 This increase in statistical power is especially important in situations where one or more domains have limited data \cite{gelman2013bayesian,Bull_4,Bull_5}.
 In such cases, parameters from the data-poor domains exhibit shrinkage towards the population mean (therefore borrowing information from the other domains), which tightens the parameter variance \cite{gelman2013bayesian,Bull_4,Bull_5}.
 The differences among the data-pooling techniques are shown graphically in \mbox{Figure \ref{fig:pooling}}, using a simple linear regression example.

 From a general perspective, data from a population comprised of $ K $ groups can be denoted via,

 where $ \mathbf{y}_{k} $ is the target response vector for inputs $ \mathbf{x}_{k} $, and $ \left\{x_{i,k},x_{i,k}\right\} $ are the $i$th pair of observations in group $ k $ \cite{Bull_5}.
 Each group is comprised of $ N_k $ observations, giving a total of $ \sum_{k=1}^{K}N_k $ observations \cite{Bull_5}.
 The objective is to learn a set of $ K $ predictors (one for each domain), related to the regression task, where the tasks satisfy,